Zapopan: Sports

-The sports that are practiced in the municipality of Zapopan are very varied thanks to the important infrastructure existing in the urban area of the same.
-The Municipal Sports Council (COMUDE) of Zapopan is the public institution responsible for promoting physical activity, sport and social recreation, as well as trying to promote the use of sports units in the municipality.
-The sports infrastructure of the municipality is very large, has about 54 sports units distributed in the different locations of the municipality, in these units are carried out the practice of sports and recreational activities, also serve as schools of initiation to sport.
+Many sports are practiced in Zapopan due to the existing urban infrastructure.
+The Municipal Sports Council (COMUDE) of Zapopan is responsible for promoting physical activity, sport and social recreation, as well as trying to promote the use of sports units in the municipality.
+The municipality has about 54 sports units for classes, training, and games.

 The municipality has been and will host various sporting events of national and international size.
-Also in October 2011, the municipality of Zapopan was home to some of the competitions of the Pan American Games of 2011 held in Guadalajara.
+In October 2011, Zapopan hosted some of the competitions of the Pan American Games of 2011 held in Guadalajara.

 For these competitions the track of the Estadio Panamericano were approved by the International Association of Athletics Federations (IAAF) in 2011, with the idea that it was used by both athletes and the baseball team of the Charros de Jalisco, but in 2015, the head of CODE Jalisco, Andre Marx Miranda, reported that during that year it would only be used by the baseball team.
 Although it should be expected that after this year it will be reconsidered as originally approved.

-The city has the Third of March Stadium, which is home to the club Tecos, Group XI team of the Third Division.
-Also the Chivas de Guadalajara have the Estadio Chivas which was inaugurated in July 2010 and has witnessed important events such as: the final of Pan American Football: Mexico vs Argentina and Clausura of the Pan American Games Guadalajara 2011, Final of the Copa Libertadores Chivas de Guadalajara vs International Porto Alegre one-way game. and several concerts.
+The city is home to the Estadio Tres de Marzo, which is the home stadium of Tecos FC, a professional football club playing in the third division in Mexican football (Liga Premier).
+In addition to this, the Chivas de Guadalajara have the Estadio Chivas which was inaugurated in July 2010 and has witnessed important events such as: the final of Pan American Football: Mexico vs Argentina and Clausura of the Pan American Games Guadalajara 2011, Final of the Copa Libertadores Chivas de Guadalajara vs International Porto Alegre one-way game. and several concerts.